HAMLOCK: HArdware-Model LOgically Combined attacK

 \section{Related Work}

-\shortsection{Model-level Backdoor Attacks} Existing backdoor attacks include \emph{data poisoning} \cite{gu2019badnets,turner2018clean,saha2020hidden,chen2017targeted}, \emph{model parameter modification} \cite{cao2024data,hong2022handcrafted}, and \emph{model architecture modification} \cite{bober2023architectural,tang2020embarrassingly} approaches.
+\shortsection{Model-level backdoor attacks} Existing backdoor attacks include \emph{data poisoning} \cite{gu2019badnets,turner2018clean,saha2020hidden,chen2017targeted}, \emph{model parameter modification} \cite{cao2024data,hong2022handcrafted}, and \emph{model architecture modification} \cite{bober2023architectural,tang2020embarrassingly} approaches.
 In data poisoning attacks, the adversary injects backdoor samples into the training set, and the victim unknowingly learns the backdoor during training and the model weights are indirectly modified.
-Other backdoors attacks alter the model weights directly \cite{hong2022handcrafted,cao2024data} or make architectural changes \cite{bober2023architectural, 10915428}.
+Other backdoor attacks alter the model weights directly \cite{hong2022handcrafted,cao2024data} or make architectural changes \cite{bober2023architectural, 10915428}.
 Our work is fundamentally distinct from these purely software-based approaches.
 The HAMLOCK software model contains no functional backdoor path and does not cause misclassifications on its own, making it significantly stealthier, as demonstrated in \Cref{sec:evade_defense}.

-\shortsection{Model-level Backdoor Defenses} Existing model-only defenses include \emph{during-training} and \emph{post-training} defenses.
+\shortsection{Model-level backdoor defenses} Existing model-only defenses include \emph{during-training} and \emph{post-training} defenses.
 During-training defenses require filtering our bad training data~\cite{tran2018spectral,jebreel2023defending,li2021anti} or suppress negative impact from the bad data~\cite{wang2022training,tang2023setting,huang2022backdoor}.
 Since our attack is a supply-chain attack~\cite{cao2024data,gu2019badnets} introduced post training, these defenses do not apply.
-Post-training defenses, shown in \Cref{sec:evade_defense} to be ineffective against our attack, can be grouped into three categories.
+Post-training defenses, evaluated in \Cref{sec:evade_defense}, are relevant to our attack and can be grouped into three categories.
 First are backdoored model detection methods, which aim to identify if a model has been compromised \cite{wang2019neural,wang2024mm,xiang2023umd}.
 Second, model hardening defenses attempt to remove the backdoor's effect through techniques like lightweight retraining \cite{sha2022fine,liu2018fine}, adversarial unlearning \cite{zeng2021adversarial}, or quantization \cite{li2024nearest,li2024purifying}.
 The third category, backdoor sample detection, focuses on identifying triggered inputs at inference time by analyzing features like internal activations \cite{gao2021design} or prediction consistency under input transformations \cite{liu2023detecting,gao2019strip}.